Pennsylvania College of Technology logo

 • Founded in 1914, boasting over a century of educational excellence.

-• A public college serving 4,307 students with a focus on applied technology and career readiness.
+• A public college serving over 4,300 students with career-focused education.

 Timeline